YOUR CULTURE IS YOUR BRAND

 This course focuses on the understanding of the consumer as fundamental to marketing efforts.
 The course includes observational research in the community where students develop a greater understanding of consumers' consumption and decision-making behavior.
 Areas of focus include the consumer decision making process, research techniques, learning and motivation, segmentation and targeting, the impact of lifestyle and values, the role of society and culture in consumption, and ethical issues in consumer relationships.

-Departmental Electives (3 credits)
+Major Electives (6 credits)

-One of the following:
+Two of the following:

 BUS 236T Marketing for Movies